custom-cards/flex-table-card/docs/example-cfg-sorting-strict.md

 Another example is a date formatted in the locale of the user.
 If a date such as "2024-06-23", which sorts correctly, is converted using `modify` to "6/23/2024" or "23/06/2024", it will no longer sort as desired.

-Therefore, to sort using the original value before the `modify` option was applied, use the `sort_unmodified = true` option in the column configuration.
+Therefore, to sort using the original value before the `modify` option was applied, use the `sort_unmodified: true` option in the column configuration.

 Here is an example of the date formatting issue: